Cross-Framework Mapping

 What are the compliance gaps when mapping New Zealand Information Security Manual (NZISM) to IAIS Insurance Core Principles (ICPs)?

-40 New Zealand Information Security Manual (NZISM) controls have no direct equivalent in IAIS Insurance Core Principles (ICPs).
-The highest concentration of gaps is in Security Controls with 17 unmapped controls.
+5 New Zealand Information Security Manual (NZISM) controls have no direct equivalent in IAIS Insurance Core Principles (ICPs).
+The highest concentration of gaps is in Risk and Vulnerability with 1 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between New Zealand Information Security Manual (NZISM) and IAIS Insurance Core Principles (ICPs)?

-The domain with the highest gap count is Security Controls (17 gaps).
+The domain with the highest gap count is Risk and Vulnerability (1 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 This platform provides educational compliance tools, not legal, regulatory, or professional compliance advice.
 Cross-framework mappings are AI-assisted interpretations and do not reproduce or replace official standards.
 Framework names and trademarks belong to their respective owners.
 Consult qualified professionals for your specific compliance requirements.
 See our Terms of Service.